MercyMburu/PYDATA_CAPSTONE/README.md

 ## Insights & Findings

-(You can fill these in after reviewing your charts) Examples might include:

 Entertainment and Music categories dominate global viewership.

 Channels with frequent uploads or consistent engagement tend to have higher subscriber-to-view ratios.